 Key Rotation

-Posthook supports zero-downtime key rotation through a grace period:
+Posthook supports zero-downtime key rotation through a grace period:- Before rotation —

 Key difference: X-Ph-Signature uses only the active key.
 When you rotate your signing key, this header immediately switches to the new key — there is no grace period.
 If your consumer hasn’t updated yet, verification will fail until it starts using the new key.